 Rather than the expense attendant to having another official committee where ResCap would pay professional fees, Glenn said he favored an initiative by the creditors’ committee to hire special counsel “with expertise in homeowners’ foreclosure issues.”

 Glenn said the creditors’ panel will notify homeowners and borrowers about the availability of the special counsel.
 Even if there was an official borrower’s committee, Glenn said it would be ethically improper for an official group to represent the interests of individual homeowners in disputes with ResCap.

 The homeowners contend they have claims against ResCap for fraud, violation of state and federal consumer protection laws, civil claims for violation of the Racketeer Influenced and Corrupt Organizations Act, fraudulent foreclosure and servicing misconduct.

-Auctions began yesterday, with Fortress Investment Group LLC (FIG) making the first bid for the mortgage-servicing business.
+Auctions began yesterday, with Fortress Investment Group LLC (FIG:US) making the first bid for the mortgage-servicing business.
 Berkshire Hathaway Inc. is to be the stalking horse for the remaining portfolio of mortgages.
 A hearing to approve the sales is set for Nov.
 5.